SamuelWakoli/SocialEase/README.md

 ### Bookmarks Feature
 - Enable users to bookmark and save their favorite social skills notes.
 - Easily access and organize saved content for future reference.

+### Search Feature
+- Facilitate efficient content discovery with a powerful search functionality.
+- Allow users to search for specific social skills notes, making it easy to find relevant information quickly.

+### Share Feature
+- Enhance user engagement by incorporating a share feature.
+- Enable users to share noteworthy social skills notes with friends or on social media platforms.

 ## Technologies